-"He will need three or four years of such experience - internship or apprenticeship- before he is registered for examinations.
-During these years it is the objective of his employer to expose him to every situation of practice."
-19
+"He will need three or four years of such experience internship or apprenticeship- before he is registered for examinations.
+During these years it is the objective of his employer to expose him to every situation of practice."19 timeline of how this terminology evolved.

 Note that while the AIA updated its texts to remove terminology like "office boy," it still referred to all architects with masculine pronouns.
-The first female architect, Louise Blanchard Bethune, joined the AIA in 1888, and was awarded FAIA the following year.
-20
+The first female architect, Louise Blanchard Bethune, joined the AIA in 1888, and was awarded FAIA the following year.20